sudheermuthyala/terraform-/07-terraform-workspace/01-workspace-intro/README.md

 ## what is a terraform Workspace ?
 **Ans :** - A developer is working a on complex set of infrastructure chainges
-          - Might create New Tempory work space in order to freely exprement with chainges
+          - Might create New Tempory work space in order to freely exprement with chainges with